derek-knox/Coding-For-Designers/Coding and Visual Design/Constructs and Components.md

 In programming, components embody the elements and design patterns in an effort to encapsulate specific functionality and ways of communicating with other components.
 They manage subsystems of the root system that is the program application itself.
 Components give the coder reliable and often reusable functionality through a single object, a composition of objects, or a family of objects.

 There is no sensibile relation between the three core constructs of visual design to an equivalent in programming.
-There do happen to be three high levels in which components are grouped however:
+There do happen to be three high levels component groupings however:

 1. Built-in
 2. 3rd party